alkimya/ketu/README.md

 # ketu

-Little library to compute positions of planets, generate time series and calendars based on planetaries aspects.
+Little library to compute positions of astronomical bodies (Sun, Moon, planets and mean Node aka Rahu) generate time series and calendars based on planetaries aspects.

 Need pyswisseph: `pip install pyswisseph` and numpy: `pip install numpy`

-At the moment, compute planets positions and aspect for a date, interactively.
+At the moment, compute bodies positions and aspects for a date, interactively.

 Run `python ketu.py` and answer the questions.